pfeinsper/21b-indago-rfid-conformance-tester/docs-src/index.md

 The READER sends a <guide>Query</guide>  (1), to start an inventory round with the TAG.
 Upon recognizing the inventory round, the TAG checks whether to respond, and responds with a 16-bit random number <guide>RN16</guide>  (2).
 To establish the communication as successful, the reader sends the <guide>ACK</guide>  (3) containing the same RN16.
 Having received and validated the confirmation, the TAG responds with <guide>PC/XPC, EPC</guide>  (4).
 The reader then send a <guide>Req_RN</guide>  (5), again with the old RN16, requesting a new RN16 to continue the communication.
 If the TAG again validates the RN16, it responds with the <guide>handle</guide>  (6), a new RN16.
 Once the READER receives the <guide>handle</guide>, the handshake is effectively over and the <guide>handle</guide>  will be used as authentication for all communication from that point forwards.
 Every <guide>command</guide>  (7) will be sent together with the <guide>handle</guide>  and TAG will always verify the <guide>handle</guide>  before responding (8).

+#### Tari

+The reference time interval for a data-0 in READER to TAG signaling.
+Derives from <u>T</u>ype <u>A</u> <u>R</u>eference <u>I</u>nterval.

+According to the EPC-GEN2 protocol, section 6.3.1.2.4, p 27: "Interrogators  shall  communicate  using  Tari  values  in  the  range  of  6.25μs  to  25μs.
+Interrogator  compliance  shall be evaluated using at least one Tari value between 6.25μs and 25μs with at least one value of the parameter x.
+The tolerance on all parameters specified in units of Tari shall be +/–1%.
+The choice of Tari value and x shall be in accordance with local radio regulations. ".

 ### State-of-the-Art Review

 The market currently has very diversified solutions in relation to RFID technology.
 Among the options currently available, proprietary equipment and products are the main competitors, as they are developed by well-established companies.
 For example, CISC semiconductor [^4], specializing in RFID and NFC services, and working both in the production of laboratory equipment and product testers for the market.
 Another company that is worth mentioning is HID global [^5], which has several solutions for RFID tags end operates worldwide under sales and distribution of these products.